TAFE-tthom/programming1-js/README.md

 * *I have found a problem with the question*

 Great!
-It is impossible for myself to say that I am infallable, please create an issue within Github and outline
+It is impossible for myself to say that I am infallable, please create an issue within Github and outline the details.

 * *Why are you using `require` instead of `import`*